2013 Croatian constitutional referendum: Results

 After processing all of the ballots, the State Election Commission announced that 65.87% voted yes, 33.51% no and 0.57% of ballots were disregarded as invalid.
 37.9% of eligible voters have voted.

 Pula, Rijeka, Varaždin and Čakovec were the only large cities, and Istria county and Primorje-Gorski Kotar County were the only counties where the majority of the voters voted no. The counties most supportive of changes were in the Croatian South: Šibenik-Knin, Split-Dalmatia, Dubrovnik-Neretva, and Brod-Posavina.
 This relative polarization of results between Croatian North and South has been interpreted by sociologists as closely connected to economic indicators as well as the extent to which the regions were affected by the war in the 1990s.
 In the capital Zagreb, 43.5% of voters voted no, which was interpreted as the capital being an amalgam of "largely incompatible tendencies".

 Statistical analysis by electoral units has also indicated a strong correlation to political choices, with regions whose citizens voted for right-wing parties generally voting in favor of the referendum, while regions who voted for the left-wing coalition were largely against the referendum - albeit with many exceptions.

+Beyond the municipalities in Istria, Primorje-Gorski Kotar, Varaždin, and Međimurje counties, the referendum initiative faced rejection exclusively within specific municipalities where the Serbs of Croatia constituted a majority.
+These municipalities included Negoslavci, Borovo, Trpinja, Markušica, Jagodnjak, Vrhovine, Ervenik, and Civljane.
+Despite a low turnout in these areas, the outcome was significantly influenced by the so-called Serbian Cyrillic Referendum initiative, which aimed to curtail the official use of minority languages in Croatia.
+Notably, this second initiative was later deemed unconstitutional.